inverno-io/inverno-mods/inverno-security/README.md

 };
 ```

 A security manager may or may not use an identity manager depending on what is needed by the application.
-Identity resolution is also not exclusive to the identity resolver, there might be cases where identity information can actually be resolved during the authentication process, these information can then be exposed in an specific authentication and used in an identity resolver to create the actual identity exposed in the security context.
+Identity resolution is also not exclusive to the identity resolver, there might be cases where identity information can actually be resolved during the authentication process, these information can then be exposed in a specific authentication and used in an identity resolver to create the actual identity exposed in the security context.

 > We can also think of various use cases where the identity can not or should not be resolved during the authentication process.
 For instance, in token based authentication, a token can be authenticated using cryptographic techniques (e.g. signature) without requiring to communicate with an external system which might have provided identity information, identity can then be resolved next by the identity resolver if the application needs it.
 Again, it is important to understand that authentication and identity are not necessarily correlated, the `LDAPIdentityResolver` provided in the *security-ldap* module is a good example that can be used after another authenticator than the `LDAPAuthenticator`.

 #### UserIdentityResolver

 The `UserAuthenticator` is a good example of identity information resolved during authentication.
 The identity is resolved with trusted credentials used for authentication in order to save resources.
-However a security manager still requires an identity resolver in order to expose the identity in the security context.
+However, a security manager still requires an identity resolver in order to expose the identity in the security context.
 In this particular case, the `UserIdentityResolver` can be used to simply extract the identity from the `UserAuthentication` and returns it to the security manager.

 ```java
 // Simply returns the identity resolved during authentication